mediamonks/channels/packages/channels/README.md

 ## Creating a Channels instance

-When creating a `Channels` object, two parameters are required: the location of the sound files, and the extension to use:
+When creating a `Channels` object, two parameters are required: the location of the sound files, and the file extension to use:

 ```javascript
 new Channels({